DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 A UKPRN is eight digits starting with 1.
 If the user does not enter a valid format, we show the error message:

-> Enter a valid UK provider reference number (UKPRN)
+> Enter a valid UK provider reference number (UKPRN) - it must be 8 digits starting with a 1, like 12345678

 We do not test for uniqueness because multiple providers can have the same number.

 For example, one organisation may be registered in Publish twice, once for primary courses and once for secondary courses.
-Whilst we prefer that providers do not do this, we cannot ensure the UKPRN is unique until we have reconciled the duplicate organisations.
+Whilst we prefer that providers do not do this, we can only ensure the UKPRN is unique once we have reconciled the duplicate organisations.

 #### Accredited provider